CompactMods/CompactMachines/README.md

 No face can be connected to twice, which means you can place a total of six tunnels anywhere in your Machine.

+### Redstone Tunnels

+They are a separate system, meaning you can place another 6 of them, but they only transfer redstone signals.
+They are also not bidirectional, i.e. you have to specify whether it is an input or an output tunnel.
+You can change their mode by hitting the colored indicator square in the top right corner.

 #### Compatibility

 Tunnels are basically proxy blocks utilizing Forge Capabilities to provide a connection